luhaofang/CACU/readme.md

 # Calculate deep convolution neurAl network on Cell Unit

 This is a deep learning framework for cnn which using xnor method to accelerate calculating convolution layer on cpu.
+More details CACUE(https://github.com/luhaofang/CACUE).

 # Features: